Interval Running - The Workout You Love and Hate

 It's really about the quality of the workout.
-Your interval workout doesn't get better from more intervals.
-It gets better from doing the intervals at the right speed.
+Your interval workout doesn't get better from just more intervals.
+It gets better from doing the right number of intervals at the right speed.

 So, don't do endless intervals thinking you are getting better.
 Your speed will suffer.

-Now, some of this is already mentioned above, but just mentioning it one more time.... the key rules I follow when doing my interval workouts are:
+Now, some of this is already mentioned above, but just reinforcing the message... the key rules I follow when doing my interval workouts are: